AdobeDocs/experience-cloud.en/help/website-implementation/id-service.md

 Now, confirm the customer id is sent to the Service using the Debugger extension.

-**To validate that the ID Service is passing the customer id**
+**To validate that the Identity Service is passing the customer id**

 1. Make sure the tab with the We.Retail site is in focus
-1. In the Debugger, go to the Experience Cloud ID Service tab
+1. In the Debugger, go to the Adobe Experience Platform Identity Service tab
 1. Expand your Org ID
 1. Click on the cell with the `Customer ID - crm_id` value
 1. In the modal, note the customer id value and that the `AUTHENTICATED` state is reflected: